-Speech 201

-Forensic Workshop
+Speech 201 1 Cr.
+Forensic Workshop (2 Lab.)
 A laboratory course for the preparation of speeches, readings, and debate propositions which will be presented in competition and before select audiences.
-May be repeated for one addi-
+May be repeated for one additional unit of credit.

 Speech 205